alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 ## Invoices

-- Can I get an invoice for my sponsorship payment?

 Since [GitHub Sponsors] manages all transactions on our behalf, GitHub Sponsors is considered your supplier, not us.
 As part of their process, GitHub Sponsors automatically sends you a payment receipt via email for each billing cycle.
 It's